Best Nutrition From Food or Supplements?

 It has been known for centuries that deficiencies in certain vitamins can lead to illness.
 The best-known example is scurvy, a vitamin C deficiency common in sailors on long voyages from the 16th until the 18th century.
 Another example is rickets , a vitamin D deficiency common in children a century ago.

 However, it is only since about the 1950s that research has been pioneered into the benefits of using vitamin therapy in treating illnesses as well as preventing them.
 There is a lot of evidence that taking vitamins and/or minerals in excess of the recommended daily allowance for certain diseases can address the causes and treat the symptoms of some illnesses.
+This approach is known as orthomolecular medicine and there are conventional doctors who have changed their treatment protocol in favour of an emphasis on this approach.

 For example, Abram Hoffer was a pioneer into the use of niacin therapy for the effective treatment of mental illness and advocated that it can cure schizophrenia.
 Niacin is also used effectively to manage cholesterol.